-- II: When I see a reminder email from Dawnguide, I'll complete my reviews
+- Intention: When I see a reminder email from Dawnguide, I'll complete my reviews

 Implementation intentions are effective because they remove the uncertainity about when and how to act.
 The best ones are clear and precise in their wording: you don't want an ambiguous trigger, or an action you can't realistically do every time.
 For example "when there's a test coming up, I will study all day" is no good; the trigger isn't at any specific time, and it's pretty hard to study all day. "when I get home from school, I will open my textbook" is a better start.

 - Choose a goal (a desired outcome or behavior)

 - Identify a trigger (something that will happen naturally)

 - Decide on an action you will take after the trigger